 When the average seller sits down to interview real estate agents, it's easy to get caught up in the excitement over choosing a sales price.
 More money means more financial opportunities for the homeowner.
 Perhaps it means the seller can afford to buy a more expensive home, help pay for their child's college education, or take that greatly overdue vacation.

-Is your agent correct when she suggests a price out of line with the expectations of other agents?
-That's the the $69 million-dollar question.
-She could be absolutely correct and all of the other agents are wrong.
-Or she could be wrong.
-Remember, 90 percent of the agents in the real estate business do not sell very many homes.
+Is your agent correct when they suggest a price out of line with the expectations of other agents?
+That's the $69 million-dollar question.
+They could be absolutely correct while all the other agents are wrong.
+Or they could be wrong.
+Remember, 90% of the agents in the real estate business do not sell very many homes.
 Not as many as you might believe.
 There is a huge margin for error.

 Establishing the Value of Your Home

 Is Your Home Sales Price Too Low?

 Homes sell at a price a buyer is willing to pay and a seller is willing to accept.
 If a home is priced too low—priced under the competition—the seller should receive multiple offers to drive up the price to market value.
 So there is little danger in pricing a home too low.
 The danger lies in pricing it too high and selecting your agent solely on opinion of value.

 How It Starts to Go Wrong When Overpriced